-Stakeholder Understanding and Support - NapaSan continues to seek out customer input and engagement on various project, most recently in discussions of NapaSan's sewer service rates.
-NapaSan's sewer service charges compare favorably to other provider's rates, but have dropped rapidly in the last five years indicating a potential inadequacy.
-The Board addressed this issue in 2016 with a 5-year plan for increases.
+Stakeholder Understanding and Support - NapaSan continues to seek out customer input and engagement on various project, most recently to discuss the design, alignment and impacts of the Browns Valley Trunk project.
+NapaSan's sewer service charges compare favorably to other provider's rates, even with recent increases approved by the Board.
 NapaSan continued to provide plant tours, classroom presentations and public presentations to increase awareness of NapaSan's mission and efforts.
-Media coverage for NapaSan was higher than usual due to the proposed rate increase, and experienced a significant decrease in the tone and accuracy of articles, particularly in the Letters to the Editor regarding the rate increase.
+Media coverage for NapaSan was lower than usual, as there were no rate discussions in the prior year, but there was some negative coverage (press and Letters to the Editor) due to a visible sanitary sewer overflow during the winter storms in early 2017.